valery1707/hugo/content/blog/2016-07-03-jwt-authentication-with-spring-web---part-2.markdown

 In the [previous blog post](/blog/2016/07/02/jwt-authentication-with-spring-web---part-1/) in this series, we looked at the basics of JWT.
 We will move on to building the Spring API that we will use JWT for authentication in this blog post.

 <!--more-->
+These are the blog posts in this series:

+* [Part 1](/blog/2016/07/02/jwt-authentication-with-spring-web---part-1/) - Discussion of JWT and implementation
+* [Part 2](/blog/2016/07/03/jwt-authentication-with-spring-web---part-2/) - A Spring User Profiles API
+* [Part 3](/blog/2016/07/05/jwt-authentication-with-spring-web---part-3/) - Issuing a token from the server
+* [Part 4](/blog/2016/07/07/jwt-authentication-with-spring-web---part-4/) - Verifying the token sent back by the client
+* [Part 5](/blog/2016/07/13/jwt-authentication-with-spring-web---part-5/) - Securing the front end

 ## The API